 To solve this problem, the startup uses AR technology to measure a staircase and create a virtual model of it.
 The dimensions are calculated via the app, which captures 3D point cloud data and transmits it to the manufacturing team for further analysis.
 This allows Thyssenkraup to make decisions quickly, as well as making near real-time design approval for stairlift manufacturing plans possible.
 In addition, salespeople can offer customers a visualization of how the new stairlift will look and function within their home.

-Thyssenkraup is an example of how a business can use AR to optimize the design process of a manufacturing project.
+Thyssenkraup is an example of how a business can use augmented reality in manufacturing to optimize the design process of a manufacturing project.
 With this technology, the company is increasing the productivity of its construction squad and bolstering customer satisfaction.

 How Boeing is Improving the Assembly Process